 Explanation of the Exploit:

-Wazuh resolved this vulnerability in version 4.9.1 by replacing eval
+Wazuh resolved this vulnerability in version 4.9.1 by replacing eval with ast.literal_eval, which securely evaluates literals without allowing arbitrary code execution.

-Here is the relevant code modification in framework/wazuh/core/cluster/common.py
+Here is the relevant code modification in framework/wazuh/core/cluster/common.py:

 elif '__unhandled_exc__' in dct: